MercurialUroboros/vue-flickity/README.md

 # Vue Flickity 2

-A vue flickity version more in linea with Vue patterns.
+A vue flickity version more in line with Vue patterns.

+This project is a work in progress.

 ## Installation